 Matthew M. Kavanagh, PhD

-He has been a visiting researcher at the South African Institute for Advanced Constitutional, Public, Human Rights, and International Law in Johannesburg and the University of the West Indies Law Faculty at Cave Hill while conducting research in South Africa, Malawi, Haiti, Lesotho, India, Barbados and Thailand.
-Funding for his work has come from the National Science Foundation, USAID, U.S. State Department, World Health Organization, Ford Foundation, Open Society Foundations and others.
+Dr. Kavanagh has been a visiting researcher at the South African Institute for Advanced Constitutional, Human Rights, and International Law, University of Johannesburg and the University of the West Indies Law Faculty at Cave Hill and has led research projects in South Africa, Haiti, Malawi, Lesotho, India, and Thailand.
+Funding for his work has come from the Ford Foundation, National Science Foundation, USAID, U.S. State Department, World Health Organization, Open Society Foundations, Robert Wood Johnson Foundation, and others.
 He has served on various scientific and technical advisory bodies for UNAIDS and the World Health Organization and on the council of the American Political Science Association Health Politics and Policy Section.
-He has presented his research and analysis before the U.N.
-Special Rapporteur for the Right to Health, members of the U.S. Senate Foreign Relations Committee and House Ways and Means Committee, European Parliament, and South African Department of Trade and Industry.
-His work has appeared in The Lancet, Foreign Policy, JAMA, Journal of International Affairs, Studies in Comparative International Development, Health & Human Rights and other leading journals and he have been interviewed in outlets including the New York Times, Wall Street Journal, BBC, and Science on the politics of global health.
+He has presented his research and analysis before the G20 Ministers of Health, various United Nations Bodies, members of the U.S. Senate Foreign Relations Committee and House Ways and Means Committee, European Parliament, and South African Department of Trade and Industry.

 Education:

-• University of Pennsylvania School of Law, Certificate of Law, Health Law,
+University of Pennsylvania Carey School of Law, Certificate of Law

 Presenting on inequalities research to the United Nations Joint Programme Board